Brachioplasty (Upper Arm Lift) Northern Virginia

-Aging and fluctuations in weight can cause an embarrassing condition known as “bat wings,” or the development of unsightly skin and fat hanging from your upper arms.
+Aging and fluctuations in weight can cause an embarrassing condition known as “bat wings,” or the development of unsightly, excess skin and fat hanging from your upper arms.

-The condition cannot be corrected through exercise, but fortunately it can be fixed by surgery.
-The procedure, known as an upper arm lift or brachioplasty, reduces excess sagging skin that droops downward, tightens and smoothes the underlying supportive tissue that defines the shape of the upper arm, and reduces localized, unsightly pockets of fat.
+The condition cannot be corrected through exercise, but fortunately, it can be fixed by surgery.
+The procedure, known as an upper arm lift or brachioplasty, reduces loose skin that droops downward, tightens and smoothes the underlying supportive tissue that defines the shape of the upper arm, and reduces localized, unsightly pockets of fat.

 Our goal is to provide you with the highest quality cosmetic surgery care in the Northern Virginia and Washington DC region.
 Dr. Desman is committed to serving you through advanced training, dedication to perfection and unmatched personal care.